 1874: Birthdate of Zionist leader and Israel’s first President Chaim Weizmann.
 He first gained fame as the Russian-British chemist who used bacteria for the synthesis of organic chemicals.
 During WW I, a recent immigrant into Great Britain, he discovered a way to use a bacterium to synthesize acetone during the fermentation of grain.
 Acetone was important in the manufacture of cordite for explosives.
 Postwar, he modified the fermentation to produce butyl alcohol, suitable for uses such as lacquers.
 This was the forerunner of the deliberate use of microorganisms for a wide variety of syntheses.
 A generation later, penicillin and vitamin B12 were produced in this way.

 1878: In Sumter, SC, Rabbi E.S.
-Levy officiated at the wedding of A. De Leon Moses of Burke Country, GA and Eliza Cohen, the daughter daughter of Max Cohen who used to live in Charleston, SC.
+Levy officiated at the wedding of A. De Leon Moses of Burke Country, GA and Eliza Cohen, the daughter of Max Cohen who used to live in Charleston, SC.

 1879: Dr. Henry W. Bellows, a prominent Unitarian Minister, delivered the Thanksgiving Day Sermon at Temple Emanu-El, the New York Jewish house of worship led by Rabbi Gustav Gottheil